EstebanColmenares91/EstebanColmenares91/README.md

 ### Little description of my experience
 -----------------
-Along this year I've studied JavaScript hardly from the beginning stuff like variables, closures, scopes, async n' await and I practiced all those concepts with the projets from only HTML and CSS.
+Since 2021 I have been studying HTML5 and CSS3 and at the beginning of 2022 I started JavaScript from the beginning with stuff like variables, closures, scopes, async n' await, how v8 works and I practiced all those concepts with the projets starting with HTML5 and CSS3 only.
 And step by step I added JS to those projects with DOM manipulation and fetching APIs.
 Those projects you could see them here: https://github.com/EstebanColmenares91?tab=repositories.

+At July I participated in a inventory system with UX/UI then I applied HTML5, CSS3 and JavaScript

 ### Courses I've completed at Platzi
 -----------